WEC-Sim/WECCCOMP/README.md

 Numerical setup for the WEC Control Competition (WECCCOMP) using WEC-Sim to model the WaveStar.

 To Do:
-* add Franceso's lin->rot script as variant subsystem?
+* add Franceso's lin->rot and rot->lin in 'Rotary' variant subsystem (i.e. WaveStar_Francesco.slx and controller_init.m)
-* damping/drag values?
+* add damping/drag values?
 * add non-linear hydrostatic look-up table?
+* do we want to cmd pos (or just cmd force)?